zhaoyim/cute/README.md

 # cute
 Cute a little Knowledge Base depend on ElasticSearch

+NOTE: current version it just a draft, need to enhance in future

 ## How to install
 1. install the nodejs
 2. npm install